How Can I Improve my Executive Functioning?

 What are Some Common Myths and Truths?

-Myth: Kids with executive functioning weaknesses are lazy and unmotivated.
+Myth: Kids with executive function weaknesses are lazy and unmotivated.

-Myth: ADHD and executive functioning issues are the same.
+Myth: ADHD and executive function issues are the same.

-Truth: Just like some kids are blind or paralyzed, other kids have learning disabilities that make executive functioning extremely difficult.
+Just like some are blind or paralyzed, others have learning disabilities that make executive functions extremely difficult.
 In fact, some individuals have such a difficult time with executive functioning skills, they require support from technology and people (such as personal assistants or secretaries) throughout their life.

-Myth: Kids can't get school accommodations for executive functioning problems.
+Myth: Kids can't get school accommodations for executive function skills.

 Truth: With proper testing, many of these kids are diagnosed with a learning disability or ADHD.
-With a diagnosis, students can get an individualized education program (IEP) or 504 plan that can offer reasonable accommodations.
+In addition, with a diagnosis, students can get an individualized education program (IEP) or 504 plan that can offer reasonable accommodations.

 1. Maintain a structured, daily routine.